 - Avoid using a mug, glass, or pipe to water the seeds, as this may displace them.

-- Sunlight is essential for the growth of the coriander plant.
+- Sunlight is crucial for the overall growth of the plant.

 - On the 6th day after planting the seeds, small leaves will begin to emerge as the seeds germinate.